 The Scottish Forestry Trust Trustees

-The Scottish Forestry Trust has eleven Trustees who are appointed for their experience, expertise and objectivity, and their ability to provide a good balance of appropriate skills.
+The Scottish Forestry Trust currently has ten Trustees who are appointed for their experience, expertise and objectivity, and their ability to provide a good balance of appropriate skills.

 Biographical notes on the current trustees

 The current trustees of the Scottish Forestry Trust are:

 Professor Paul Atkinson, Chair of the Board of Trustees is a professional investor, venture capitalist and board advisor with a track record of creating value for companies and investors in the technology business services sector and forestry sectors.
 Over the last 25 years Paul has founded a number of businesses within IT, Software and IT Services, including Direct Resources, RecruitmentScotland, Head Resourcing and more recently boutique investment business Par Equity.

 He is a founding partner of FCA regulated Par Equity LLP, which provides EIS Funds investing in early stage technology ventures as well investment funds in other asset classes, including residential property and forestry.
 Paul has led Par Equity’s interest in Forestry since 2011, with two Forestry funds raised to date with a plan to raise a third fund in due course.
 He also leads Par’s investment interest in Global Surface Intelligence, an Edinburgh based near earth observation and AI business, with the capability to use satellite imaging to provide deep insights regarding ground based assets, including Forestry.